HenrikSamuelsson/reading-calculus-3rd-ed-by-strang/README.md

 # Reading Caluculus Third Edition by Strang

-Solutions to problems from the book Calculus Third Edition written by professor Gilbert Strang at Massachusetts Institute of Technology.
+Solutions to problems from the book Calculus Third Edition written by Professor Gilbert Strang at Massachusetts Institute of Technology.

 ## About